julians300/lion/README.md

 Lion is a front went framework that is very opinionated.
 I designed it to be a boilerplate framework to quickly get a design up without needing to use too much custom markup.
 The idea is to be very basic and semantic with the markup so that it can be customized later.

 > **Note:** This is a work in progress and still needs some tweaking and more components to be a complete framework.
 I am adding more components as I need them.
+Feel free to submit a pull request :)

 ## Installation